cloudify-cosmo/docs.getcloudify.org/content/bestpractices/vmware_docs.md

 ---

 # {{< param product_name >}} Solution for the VMware stack
-Cloudify integration with VMware infrastructure is consistent with all other Cloudify cloud infrastructure environments.
-It is aimed not just as a means to automate the VMware environment resources (vSphere, vCloud, NSX-T)  but also to manage it in a consistent way with other cloud infrastructure supported by Cloudify.
+{{< param product_name >}}'s integration with the VMware infrastructure is consistent with all other {{< param product_name >}} cloud infrastructure environments.
+It is aimed not just as a means to automate the VMware environment resources (such as vSphere, vCloud, NSX-T)  but also to manage it in a consistent way with other cloud infrastructure supported by {{< param product_name >}}.

 ![vmware_stack]( /images/vmware_stack/vmware_stack.png )